 underscoring.
 However, if you have a live accompanist, they can work from the

-While several playwrights offer versions of Wonderful Life
+While several stage-playwrights offer versions of Wonderful Life!

-for radio, I am not just a stage playwright, but a professional radio
+as a radio play, I am not just a playwright, but a professional radio

-dramatist and performer who brings the experience of doing over 1600 radio shows
+dramatist and performer who brings to my adaptation experience garnered from

-(on air and on-stage) to my adaptation.
+(on-air, in-studio, on-stage, and on-iTunes/Audible).
 My experience is particularly useful

-here, since I wrote and produced the hit radio-on-stage Wonderful Life for a 6-week run at the
+here, since I wrote and produced the Pasadena Playhouse's hit radio-on-stage

 Stephanie Zimbalist, Sharon Lawrence, Jamie Farr, Orson Bean, Susan Sullivan and

-others.
-If you are looking for a proven and authentic radio drama version of
+If you are looking for a proven and authentic radio play adaptation of

 With this in mind, I've created a version